 Complex fluids and Soft Matter describe a broad class of squishy materials, such as polymers, gels, emulsions and suspensions whose mechanical properties are governed by the entropic, wetting, hydrodynamic and electrostatic interactions among their supramolecular constituents.
 Faculty research topics include directed self-assembly of colloids and nanoparticles, particles at fluid-fluid interfaces, glassiness and jamming behavior, as well as applications specific to understanding cell mechanical function, mechano-sensing and tissue engineering.

-Affiliated Researchers: Paulo Arratia, Tobias Baumgart, Russell Composto, John Crocker, Scott Diamond, Dennis Discher, Eduardo Glandt, Daniel Hammer, Daeyeon Lee, Amish Patel, Ravi Radhakrishnan, Robert Riggleman, Talid Sinno, Kathleen Stebe, Karen Winey, Shu Yang
+Affiliated Researchers: Paulo Arratia, Tobias Baumgart, Russell Composto, John Crocker, Scott Diamond, Dennis Discher, Daniel Hammer, David Issadore, Daeyeon Lee, Andrea Liu, Lu Lu, James Pikul, Chinedum Osuji, Amish Patel, Ravi Radhakrishnan, Robert Riggleman, Talid Sinno, Kathleen Stebe, Karen Winey, Shu Yang

 Advanced Materials and Nanotechnology